 The Education Alliance at Brown University is a reform support organization committed to advancing equitable educational opportunities that prepare all student populations to succeed in the 21st century.
 Our mission is to enhance learning for culturally and linguistically diverse students.
 We build partnerships with communities and educational organizations to apply research and transform instructional practice.
 We design and deliver expert services around data collection and analysis, professional learning, and research and evaluation.

 Since 1975, we have partnered with schools, districts and state departments of education to apply research findings in developing solutions to educational challenges.
 We focus on district and school improvement with special attention to underperformance and issues of equity and diversity.

-For more detailed information on the kinds of opportunities we offer, see Professional Learning Services, Research and Evaluation, and Graduate Programs.
+For more detailed information see Graduate Programs and Programs and Initiatives.
 For a listing of products from current and past projects, see our Publications.